 It has a huge sprawling deck and a beautiful garden.
 Guests may watch the skiers zip right by on their way down the Bridges ski run or simply take in the views of the San Sophia Ridge.
 This outdoor area offers comfortable seating, a barbecue grill, and a large hot tub.

-With small-town charm, Telluride is known for both friendliness and a laid-back atmosphere.
-This former Victorian mining town in Colorado’s Rocky Mountains is set in a box canyon amid forested peaks at the base of a popular ski-and-golf resort.
-The town’s historic district houses landmarks like the Sheridan Opera House, a performing-arts venue originally built in 1913, and the Telluride Historical Museum,
+Telluride, a former Victorian mining town in Colorado’s Rocky Mountains, is set in a box canyon amid forested peaks at the base of a popular ski-and-golf resort.
+The town’s historic district houses landmarks like the Sheridan Opera House, a performing-arts venue originally built in 1913, and the Telluride Historical Museum, which showcases local history in a converted hospital built in 1896.